Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Introduction

 This paper is organized as follows.
 In Section~\ref{sec:background}, we give a short derivation of a facial reduction algorithm for general conic optimization problems using basic tools from convex analysis.
 We then specialize this algorithm to semidefinite programs.
 In Section~\ref{sec:approach}, we modify this algorithm to yield our technique and describe example approximations of the PSD cone.
-We then show how to find maximum rank solutions to conic optimization problems formulated over these approximations, which helps us find faces of minimal dimension.
-Section~\ref{sec:simpleEx} shows how to reformulate a given SDP over an identified face and gives simple illustrative examples of our technique.
-Section~\ref{sec:dualRecov} discusses the important issue of dual solution recovery; the results of this section are not specific to our modified facial reduction procedure and are relevant to other pre-processing techniques based on facial reduction.
+We then show how to find maximum rank solutions to conic optimization problems formulated over these approximations (which helps us find faces of minimal dimension).
+Section~\ref{sec:simpleEx} shows how to reformulate a given SDP over an identified face and illustrates how the chosen approximation affects sparsity.
+Simple illustrative examples are then given.
+Section~\ref{sec:dualRecov} discusses the issue of dual solution recovery and generalizes a recovery procedure described in \cite{pataki2016bad}.
+The results of this section are not specific to our modified facial reduction procedure and are relevant to other pre-processing techniques based on facial reduction.
 Section~\ref{sec:implementation} describes a freely-available implementation of our procedure and Section~\ref{sec:examples} illustrates effectiveness of the method on examples arising in practice.